Ever since we invented the computer, we’ve been looking for ways to play games on it. And we got quite good at it.

 ELEAGUE TV holds this achievement, followed by Fortnite with 700,529.
 The honorable third place is for PGL with 649,414 concurrent viewers.

 There really is a different ‘winner’ in every category.
-When it comes to Twitch subscriber count, the name is SHROUD with nearly 60k of them.
+When it comes to Twitch subscriber count, the name is Games Done Quick with nearly 40k of them.

-At this point, SHROUD is probably attracting new subscribers just based on social proof from his live twitch sub count.
+At this point, Games Done Quick is probably attracting new subscribers just based on social proof from his live twitch sub count.

 So, what’s the difference between followers and subscribers?
 It’s actually quite big – following someone is free, while being a subscriber is not.